relativitydev/server-bundle-release/docs/alerts/00003-CPU-has-been-exceeding-90%-on-atleast-one-host-alert-definition.md

 |Frequency| 1 min|Checks for each 1 minute|
 |Group alerts by| host.name| Group by host|

+## Requires User Intervention
+- No
+  - Min time before the alert is active: 15 minutes
+  - Min time before the alert is inactive: 2 - 5 minutes

 ## Visualization link
 Kibana dashboard link

+## Related Alerts
+Host Heartbeat alert should not be in active state.